-• Please note that some of these selections are rated R for explicit language and violence and some may address sensitive content.
-If any screenings become uncomfortable, you are welcome to pass on continuing to view them and instead submit an email request for alternative clips to view.
+Please note that some of these selections are rated R for explicit language and violence and some may address sensitive content.
+If any screenings will be uncomfortable for you, please let me know and we can arrange to have you view alternative clips.